-Everybody knows that Baldwin apples, Bartlett pears and our favorite peaches, plums and cherries can not be raised from seeds; just the same laws hold true with the improved Opuntias, but fortunately they can be raised from cuttings in any quantity with the utmost ease-more truly they raise themselves, for when broken from the parent plant, the cuttings attend to rooting without further attention, whether planted right end up, bottom up, sideways or not at all.
+Everybody knows that Baldwin apples, Bartlett pears and our favorite peaches, plums and cherries can not be raised from seed; just the same laws hold true with the improved Opuntias, but fortunately they can be raised from cuttings in any quantity with the utmost ease - more truly they raise themselves, for when broken from the parent plant, the cuttings often attend to rooting without further attention, whether planted right end up, bottom up, sideways or not at all.

-Best results are generally secured by planting the lower half of the cuttings below the surface of well-prepared, dry, warm soil or sand.
+Best results are secured by planting the lower half of the cuttings below the surface of well-prepared, dry, warm soil.

 No form of plant life perhaps responds more readily to kindly treatment than the Opuntia.
-This is demonstrated in the faster, heavier and generally better growth possible through a moderate amount of cultivation, the keeping down of grass and weeds, during the earlier periods of growth.
+This is demonstrated in the faster, heavier and generally better growth possible through a moderate amount of cultivation, the keeping down of grass and weeds, especially during the earlier periods of growth.
 Larger yields of finer fruit and more and tenderer pads are the result of proper treatment.
-It is but natural that under distressing conditions, due to the lack of proper care, some varieties, especially fruiting varieties, may develop a few short spines on the edge of a slab or rarely one here and there, but these generally will be found, if at all, to be soft and cottony and so insignificant as to be harmless.
-What spines do appear as a general thing will drop off as the plant grows older.